There is a very significant demographic shift underway at the present time, and it is having an impact on countless families.

 The baby boom years were 1946 to 1964, so many of these individuals are now senior citizens, and others are getting very close.
 According to the Social Security Administration, 10,000-15,000 people are applying for their benefits every day.

-This volume is expected to continue into the foreseeable future, so elder law attorneys are going to be providing a lot of guidance over the coming years.
+This volume is expected to continue into the foreseeable future, so elder law attorney is going to be providing a lot of guidance over the coming years.

 There are a number of different matters that seniors and those who are planning ahead for their golden years should address, but there is one that stands above all the rest.